 ALA is a versatile supplement that can be combined with most other Nootropics.
-Users find that taking Alpha-Lipoic Acid along with a Choline supplements or stronger Nootropics such as Racetams may potentially provide additional Nootropic effects and benefits.
+Users find that taking Alpha-Lipoic Acid with stronger Nootropic stacks such as Racetams or along with a Choline supplements, may potentially provide additional Nootropic effects and benefits.

 These are just guidelines, please consult your doctor if you have any concerns.

 With a wide range of notable health benefits for cells in both the body and the brain, Alpha Lipoic Acid supplements have recently gained a lot of interest.
 A unique anti-oxidant, it is both water and fat soluble and pairs well with many other Nootropics.

 Believed to be one of the most versatile and potent anti-oxidants in removing toxins from the body, it is also thought to protect brain cells from damage and potentially increase the speed of many cognitive functions.